Kernix13/beginner-git-commands/BEGINNER_GIT.md

 # 3. Commit all staged files (--message):
 git commit -m "first commit"

-# 4. Optionally rename the default branch from master to main:
-git branch -M main

-# 5. Connect your remote/GitHub repo to your local repo, & set the remote to the alias 'origin':
+# 4. Connect your remote/GitHub repo to your local repo, & set the remote to the alias 'origin':
 # SYNTAX: git remote add [alias] [url]
 git remote add origin https://github.com/YOUR_USER_NAME/YOUR_REPO_NAME.git

-# 6. Push your commits and connect your local to your remote repo (--set-upstream)
+# 5. Push your commits and connect your local to your remote repo (--set-upstream)
 # SYNTAX: git push [alias] [branch]
 git push -u origin main

 # NOTE: the -u flag is short for --set-upstream
 # For any future commits just use:
 git push

+# If you do not use the -u flag then do the following each time you push
+git push origin main

 # In case origin is pointing to the wrong GitHub repo
 git remote remove origin